Ryheff24/Massdiscordunban/README.md

 # Creating/Adding a Bot

-Follow this guide on how to setup a bot application: https://discordjs.guide/preparations/setting-up-a-bot-application.html#creating-your-bot
+Follow this guide on how to setup a bot application [Here](https://discordjs.guide/preparations/setting-up-a-bot-application.html#creating-your-bot)

-Place the token token in line 24 shown below:
+Find the following code and insert the token.
 ```js
 client.login('insert token here')
 ```

-Next on the Discord developers page navigate to OAuth2
+Next on the Discord developers page navigate to OAuth2.

-Under SCOPES Select Bot and scroll down and select Ban Members
+Under SCOPES Select Bot and scroll down and select Ban Members.

 Copy the discord link about and add to the server.